Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson4/README.md

 In this last remark, there are several methods or patterns we can use to achieve communication between elements in an app.

-You already know about delegates and callbacks.
-Others you have probably seen already and even used.
-Today we'll go over how they work.

 <!-- > -->

 ## Learning Objectives